-Map of the area:
+Interactive map of the area:

-- Have you ever wondered what attractions are there for children?
+- Have you ever wondered what attractions there are for children?
 If yes, then check out Jerusalem With Kids post.

-- Our visit to Rehaviya neighborhood will include Ratisbonne Monastery, Bezalel street, and Monastery of the Cross.
+- Our visit to the Rehaviya neighborhood will include Ratisbonne Monastery, Bezalel street, and Monastery of the Cross.

-- Ein Kerem in literal translation: “Spring of the Vineyard,” was an ancient village of the Jerusalem District and now a neighborhood in southwest Jerusalem.
-This picturesque neighborhood has many churches and art galleries, and you can easily spend a half day there.
+- Ein Kerem, in literal translation: “Spring of the Vineyard,” was an ancient village of the Jerusalem District and now a neighborhood in southwest Jerusalem.
+This picturesque neighborhood has many churches and art galleries, and you can easily spend a half-day there.